kimswchi/MACS30200proj/ProblemSets/PS3/soowankim_ps3.md

 ![](soowankim_ps3_files/figure-html/age_biden_marginal-1.png)<!-- -->

 Increasing age increases the Biden thermometer rating for education levels between 0 and 13 years of education, and decreases it for education levels 15 and above.
 The effects are statistically significant for education levels between 0 and 12 years and between 16 and 17 years; that is, the confidence intervals exclude 0 for those ranges.
-Looking only at the statistically significant marginal effects, a one-year increase in age increases the Biden rating by about 0.1 to 0.7 points for education levels between 0 and 12 years, and decreases the Biden rating by about 0.1 to 0.2 points for education levels between 16 and 17 years.
+Looking only at the statistically significant marginal effects, a one-year increase in age increases the Biden rating by about 0.1 to 0.7 points for education levels between 0 and 12 years, and decreases the Biden rating by about 0.1 to 0.2 points for education levels between 16 and 17 years depending on education level.

 #### Part 2
 **Evaluate the marginal effect of education on Joe Biden thermometer rating, conditional on age.
 Consider the magnitude and direction of the marginal effect, as well as its statistical significance.**